BOJ board member Masu calls for early rate hike, joins hawkish chorus

 A slew of recent hawkish signals from the BOJ have led markets to price in roughly a 70 per cent chance of a rate hike in June.
 Nearly two-thirds of economists polled by Reuters before last month's meeting had also predicted a rate hike by June.

-While rising prices of fuel and chemical goods caused by the Iran war could prove a temporary shock, there was concern they could push up already rising distribution costs and lead to enduring price pressures, Masu said.
+While the shock from rising prices of fuel and chemical goods could prove temporary, there was concern they could push up already rising distribution costs and lead to enduring price pressures, Masu said.

 "As the behaviour that took root during the period of deflation is now being unentrenched, Japan has clearly entered an inflationary phase," he added.